Find Cheap Auto Insurance Quotes in New York

 The penalties are pretty steep if you're caught driving without insurance in New York State.
 Getting convicted could mean your license is revoked for a year.
 Even worse, if you're involved in an accident while uninsured, your license could be revoked for up to three years.
 You'll receive a notice from the NY DMV that informs you of the revocation of your license, the length of the revocation period, and the necessary directions for eventually restoring your license.

 Before you receive a notice informing you of the revocation of your license, you may receive an "inquiry letter" from the NY DMV asking you to verify your insurance status.
 The DMV usually sends this after they receive a report from the police that you did not have insurance at the time of a traffic stop or accident.
 You will be asked to prove that you did have liability insurance at the time in question.
 If you are unable to do so, the DMV will send you a notice informing you of the revocation of your license.

 When your license has been revoked by the DMV, the DMV has effectively cancelled your license; you’ll have to wait until the end of the revocation period before applying for a new one.
-In most cases, a new license can be easily applied for at the end of the revocation period.
-However, if the DMV has evidence that you were in an accident while uninsured or if you have a particularly high risk driving record, you may be unable to easily apply for a new license.
+In most cases, you can easily apply for a new license at the end of the revocation period.
+However, if the DMV has evidence that you were in an accident while uninsured or if you have a particularly high-risk driving record, you may be unable to easily apply for a new license.